Last Updated: 23rd September 2021

 If you need further support you should also contact your Personal Academic Tutor, School, Wellbeing Officer or the International Student Team for appropriate advice.

-The Making the Most of Your Studies event (with supporting Canvas course) is an opportunity to explain in more detail what support the University can offer you and the ways in which the Wellbeing Team can assist you with any personal or private issues that may be affecting your attendance.
-All students are entitled to request a Making the Most of Your Studies one-to-one meeting.
+The Making the Most of Your Studies Canvas course is an opportunity to explain in more detail what support the University can offer you and the ways in which the Wellbeing Team can assist you with any personal or private issues that may be affecting your attendance.
+The event features content from CALSAT, Senior Academics, The Wellbeing Team, and representatives from Support Services.

 Ordinarily, the academic leading the meeting will highlight: